MarylandRoboticsCenter/ENAE450/Lab5/README.md

 ## General overview

-The goal of this lab is to use ROS2 parameters custom message and service and .
+The goal of this lab is to demonstrate implementation of ROS2 parameters, custom messages and services.

 ## Useful links